Barnes G-function: Reflection formula

 However, within the interval $\, 0 < \theta < 2\pi$, the absolute value sign within the integrand can be omitted, since within the range the 'half-sine' function in the integral is strictly positive, and strictly non-zero.
 Comparing this definition with the result above for the logtangent integral, the following relation clearly holds:

 Thus, after a slight rearrangement of terms, the proof is complete:

 Using the relation $\, G(1+z)=\Gamma(z)\, G(z)$ and dividing the reflection formula by a factor of $\, 2\pi$ gives the equivalent form:

-Ref: see Adamchik below for an equivalent form of the reflection formula, but with a different proof.
+Adamchik (2003) has given an equivalent form of the reflection formula, but with a different proof.